ICJ begins hearings to clarify climate change obligations – DW – 12/02/2024

 ICJ begins hearings to clarify climate change obligationsDecember 2, 2024

-The International Court of Justice (ICJ) began its first hearings on Monday to clarify what countries are legally required to do to combat climate change.
+The International Court of Justice (ICJ) began its first hearings on Monday to clarify what countries are legally required to do to combat climate change and help vulnerable nations fight its devastating impact.

-The outcome of the hearings, which will last for two weeks, could result in grounds for establishing legal obligations worldwide.
+The outcome of the hearings could result in grounds for establishing legal obligations worldwide.

 Over two weeks, Vanuatu and other low-lying at-risk islands in the Pacific Ocean will spearhead the hearing.